thoughtspot/thoughtspot.github.io/_release/notes.md

 <dlentry id="details-panel">
 <dt>Frequent metrics and attributes in the <strong>Details</strong> panel</dt>
-<dd>The <strong>Details</strong> panel that appears when you click on a Pinboard visualization while searching across your existing Answers and Pinboards now lists frequent metrics and attributes for that Pinboard.
-You can determine if a Pinboard search result is useful for you based on the metrics and attributes used most often in that Pinboard.</dd>
+<dd>The <strong>Details</strong> panel that appears when you click on a Liveboard visualization while searching across your existing Answers and Liveboards now lists frequent metrics and attributes for that Liveboard.
+You can determine if a Liveboard search result is useful for you based on the metrics and attributes used most often in that Liveboard.</dd>
 </dlentry>

 </dl>